ahmadrahiq/ahmadrahiq.github.io/_posts/2021-01-15-welcome-rahiqs-blog.md

 ---
-title: Welcome To The Rahiq's Blog
+title: Welcome To The Rahiq's Docs
 description: Here you can get the latest news, information, announcement and updates of S. A. Rahiq's recent activities.
 ---
-## Welcome To The Rahiq's Blog
+## Welcome To The Rahiq's Docs

 Here you can get the latest news, information, announcement and updates of S. A. Rahiq's recent activities.